 There’s always something exciting happening at the Museum of International Folk Art!
 Join us for our many programs listed below.

-January 19, 20252:00 PM - 4:00 PM
+March 23, 20252:00 PM - 4:00 PM

 Vernick Auditorium

 Registration is free for FOFA Members.
 All participants must be current members of FOFA.
-A Single Membership allows access to one ticket.
-A Dual Membership allows for two tickets.
+A Single membership allows access to one ticket.
+A Dual membership allows for two tickets.

 For information on joining FOFA, a membership group of the Museum of New Mexico Foundation, please click here.